 When I was younger there was nothing better than my mom making refried beans, chile colorado or enchiladas with lard.
 When I got married my husband was a health freak.
 Nothing fried.
 I was converted to skim milk and diet coke.
 I have never used lard to fry anything and it still turns out pretty tasty.
 I use a lot of olive oil or vegetable oil.
 I only use my deep fryer for maybe three things and that might be used only a handful of times a year.
 Those three delicious things are tortilla chips, catfish nuggets, chicken wings and these awesome chicken tenders.
 OK-thats four things!
 I usually bake chicken tenders in the oven, but I had to fry these and they were so worth it!

 These tenders were delicious!
 Crunchy on the inside and tender on the inside.
-This was one meal Julieta loved to help me make.

 - Vegetable or canola oil for frying

 - 1/4 c. hot sauce (I used Frank’s Red Hot)

 In a large, heavy pot or deep fryer heat oil to 350 degrees.

 Prepare chicken by trimming off any little tendons that might be unpleasant to eat.